ozaairrr/Business-Insights-360/docs/best-practices.md

 - All visuals titled, slicers aligned, KPIs shown using cards, and tooltips enabled on charts.
 - Used area line charts, matrix tables, clustered charts, and waterfall visuals for analytical depth.

+---

+> 💡 **Note:**
+> These best practices reflect my real-world learning and implementation throughout the Business Insights 360 project.
+> I continue to explore better ways to optimize, scale, and visualize data using Power BI and DAX.